offa/android-foss/tutorials/Install-Rooted-OTA.md

 ### Preparation

+##### Copy Magisk to your device

+Copy (or download) Magisk Zip to your device.
+It doesn't matter if it's on the internal or SD memory, just place it somewhere you can find it again later.
+You can do this step at any later time too.

 ##### Stock files of current running version

 Download the update file for the version running on your device, not the version you want to install.
 Given you are running on v1.2.3 and want to update to v1.2.4, you need the v1.2.3 file.